wso2/docs-is/en/asgardeo/docs/tutorials/auth-users-into-flutter-apps.md

 - The `AuthorizationTokenRequest` object is then passed into [appAuth.authorizeAndExchangeCode()](https://pub.dev/documentation/flutter_appauth/latest/flutter_appauth/FlutterAppAuth/authorizeAndExchangeCode.html) to start the sign-in process.

-    The user is directed to Asgardeo’s sign-in page for authentication.
+    The user is directed to Asgardeo's sign-in page for authentication.
 As a result, [AuthorizationTokenResponse](https://pub.dev/documentation/flutter_appauth_platform_interface/latest/flutter_appauth_platform_interface/AuthorizationTokenResponse-class.html) is received.
 It contains two token types returned by Asgardeo.

     - **Access Token**: A token represents access delegated to the client application by the user to access the user's protected resources.
 It has a specific scope and duration.
     - **ID Token**: A security token represented as a JSON Web Token (JWT) that proves the user's successful authentication with Asgardeo.
 Furthermore, it contains other requested user profile information.